GlenioFilho/GlenioFilho/README.md

 💡 My goal is to contribute to international projects and collaborate with diverse teams to ensure software excellence.

-📚 In my learning journey, I’ve been exploring tools like Selenium, Cypress, and Postman, as well as CI/CD practices with GitHub Actions and Jenkins.
+📚 In my learning journey, I’ve been exploring tools like Postman, as well, practices with GitHub Actions .

 📫 Let’s connect!
 Feel free to reach out to me here on GitHub or via email.